Wildlife Journal Junior New Hampshire Public Television Knowledge Network

 Barn OwlMales attract a mate with calls.
 They then chase the female.
 Both the male and female will then let out a series of screeching calls.

 The female barn owl lays five to ten eggs at a rate of one egg every two to three days.
-She lays her eggs on bare wood or stone in buildings, in tree hollows, caves, or burrows.
+She lays her eggs on bare wood or stone in buildings, tree hollows, caves, or burrows.
 The owlets hatch in 32-34 days, and both parents feed them.
 The owlets hunt on their own when they are about two months old.
 Because the barn owl has a life expectancy of only about two years, females often have two broods a year.

 Behavior